 The Supreme Council of National Defence represents an autonomous administrative authority invested, according to the Constitution, with the role of organizing and coordinating the security and defence activities.
 The Council is responsible for the endorsement of the main defence planning documents, strategies, information and evaluations regarding the national security and defence sector.
-The Supreme Council of National Defence ensures a coordinated approach of the defence-related activities; endorses the Romanian participation in international operations, the collective defence, peacekeeping and peace support missions.
+The Supreme Council of National Defence ensures a coordinated approach of the defence-related activities; endorses the Romanian participation in international operations, the collective defence and in the peacekeeping and peace support missions.
 The President of Romania is the chairman of the Supreme Council of National Defence.
 The Prime Minister fulfils the vice-president's function.
 The membership to the Council is assigned to the ministers and officials from the national and governmental structures involved in national defence.

-The Constitution of Romania, Law no 415/2002 x The activity of the Supreme Council of National Defence is subject to the examination and verification of the Parliament.
-Law no 415/2002 x Issues the Defence White Paper Law no 473/2004 x Elaborates the Military Strategy based on the Defence White Paper and on the NATO Ministerial Guidance and submits it for approval of the Government.
-Law no 473 / 2004 x Issues the Defence Planning Guidance, based on the Defence White Paper and on the relevant NATO defence planning documents, through which establishes the Major Programs and allocates the defence resources.
-The guidance is issued for a sixyear term and is reviewed annually.
-Law no 473/2004 x Elaborates the Operational Plans for the Use of Forces, based on the Military Strategy.
-The plans comprise the missions of the Military and the specific requirements for the components of the categories of forces, the likely scenarios, the forces used, the allocated resources and the measures of execution.
-Law no 473/2004
+Romanian Constitution, Law no. 415/2002

+The activity of the Supreme Council of National Defence is subject to the examination and verification of the Parliament.
+Law no. 415/2002